tharunpalla/shopify-inventory/README.md

 4. View a list of them
 5. (Additional) Push a button export product data to a CSV

+#### The application is deployed on heroku.
+You can access it using : https://shopify-inventory-crud.herokuapp.com/

 ### How To Run